ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 ## regext Version 04 (future publication)
   - changed uses of Registrar to Registration Entity and updated definitions to improve clarity
+  - adding note about CDS/CDNSKEY interchangability in this document

 ## regext Version 03
   - simplify abstract